 Like I said, you can use any rose petal but smell them first to make sure you like the scent.
 Scent and taste are closely linked!

 Homemade Ice Cream Recipe with Rose Petals

-Mix all ingredients in a blender and put into ice cream maker canister.
+- Mix all ingredients in a blender and put into ice cream

 Rose Petal Ice Cream Tips

-I do suggest you use the palest sugar you can find that isn’t table sugar, which no one on earth should ingest.
-Wholesome Sweeteners sells an evaporated cane sugar that’s pretty pale and I use it for this recipe so it doesn’t mess too much with the pink color of the ice cream.
+Additionally, I suggest you use the palest sugar you can find that isn’t table sugar, which no one on earth should ingest.
+Wholesome Sweeteners sells an evaporated cane sugar that’s pretty pale and I use it for this recipe so it doesn’t change the pink color of the ice cream.
 I usually use maple syrup or a dark, raw sugar for my ice creams – even raw honey is yummy – but they all color the ice cream.